CGCookie/handbook/benefits.md

 ## Vision
 CG Cookie offers VSP insurance which includes a yearly eye exam + allowances for Frames or Contact Lenses.

-## IRA Retirement Plan
+## 401k Retirement Plan

-CG Cookie offers a matching SIMPLE IRA retirement plan, where we will match up to 3%.
-This means if you contribute 3% of your bi-weekly paycheck to your IRA then we will contribute an additional 3% to match, doubling your actual contribution each pay period, not to exceed $12,500 in a calendar year.
+CG Cookie offers a matching 401k retirement plan, where we will match up to 4%.
+This means if you contribute 4% of your bi-weekly paycheck to your 401k then we will contribute an additional 4% to match, doubling your actual contribution each pay period, not to exceed $18,500 in a calendar year.
 Employees are immediatly vested, meaning that you may enroll immediately upon joining as a full-time crew member.

-Enrollment and specifics are here: https://3.basecamp.com/3093149/buckets/5217119/vaults/743491311
+Enrollment and specifics are here: https://3.basecamp.com/3093149/buckets/5217119/messages/1522476076

 ## Vacation Time